Dr Michael Dizon

 Michael has conducted and published research on law and technology topics such as encryption, hacking, information security, cybercrime, intellectual property, and technology regulation.

-His current research interests include ICT security and cybercrime laws and the norms and values of law and technology.
+His current research interests are cybersecurity and cybercrime laws and the norms and values of law and technology.
 More broadly, his research revolves around normative pluralism and the information society and involves the socio-legal study of technology, creativity and innovation.

-information and communications technology (ICT) law; ICT security and cybercrime laws; socio-legal studies; legal research and writing;
+ICT law; cybersecurity and cybercrime laws; socio-legal studies; legal research and writing;

 Dizon, M. (2021).
 A socio-legal analysis of the conceptions of privacy and information security in relation to the laws of encryption.
 In Socio-Legal Studies Association 2021 Annual Conference.
 Cardiff.